Kami/libcloud-website-v2/source/downloads.md

 sure that you are using the latest version, you should install it by downloading the archive from this page or using pip.

+<a name="pypi-package" id="pypi-package"><h2 class="anchor">PyPi Package</h2></a>

+The Python Package Index or PyPI is the official third-party software repository for the Python programming language.

+We push all the releases to PyPi so you can also download and install the latest release using pip:

+{% highlight bash %}
+pip install apache-libcloud
+{% endhighlight %}

+Keep in mind that `pip install` command doesn't verify the package signatures, so if you are worried about that, you should manually download the package and verify the signature using the steps described bellow.

 <a name="old-releases" id="old-releases"><h2 class="anchor">Old releases</h2></a>

 Old releases can be found in the archive at [http://www.apache.org/dist/libcloud/][15].